 Postal Data & Certification

 Royal Mail’s Postcode Address File (PAF) is the UK’s most up-to-date address database.
 It contains over 32 million delivery points, 1.8 million postal codes, and 1.4 million business names.
-Melissa uses the PAF data to power our Great Britain address validation engine
+Melissa uses the PAF data to power our United Kingdom address validation engine

 Also available through Melissa are additional data sets from Royal Mail: